Sea Pole-class bathyscaphe: Dragon class bathyscaphe

 Dragon (Jiao Long, 蛟龙) class bathyscaphe is developed from Sea Pole class bathyscaphe, claimed to be an indigenous design by the Chinese government.
 Designed by the 702nd Research Institute of the China Shipbuilding Industry Corporation, Dragon class bathyscaphe is slightly smaller than its predecessor, with overall length slightly reduced to 8 meter from the original 8.2 meter of Sea Pole class.
 Other external difference included the reconfiguration of the support skid: instead of a single large skid on each side totaling a pair in the Sea Pole class, the support skid system of the Dragon class consists of two smaller ones on each side, totaling four.
 The propulsion system of the Dragon class is also different from that of the Sea Pole class: while the propulsion system at the stern remain unchanged, the smaller thrusters at port side and starboard side on board Sea Pole class is replaced by a pair of much larger thrusters on the Dragon class, with one on each side.
 Furthermore, these two larger thrusters are protected by frames that are not present on the Sea Pole class.
 Other dimensional and performance parameters remain the same.

 Harmony class bathyscaphe

-Harmony (He Xie 和谐) class bathyscaphe is a further development of the original Sea Pole class, and looks very similar to the Dragon class bathyscaphe.
+Harmony (He Xie 和谐) class bathyscaphe is a further planned development of the original Sea Pole class, and looks very similar to the Dragon class bathyscaphe.
 The main external difference between the Dragon class and the Harmony class is in the number of search lights: instead of three on the port and starboard sides as on the Sea Pole and Dragon classes, there are four on the Harmony class, and instead of four above the main observation window on the Sea Pole and Dragon classes, there are five on the Harmony class.